Optimisation of Quantum Hamiltonian Evolution: From Two Projection Operators to Local Hamiltonians: Quantum Database Search as Hamiltonian Evolution

 On the Bloch sphere, each $U_G$ step is a rotation by angle $2\tau\sqrt{N-1}/N = 4\sin^{-1}(1/\sqrt{N})$ around the direction $\hat{n}_G=(0,1,0)^T$, taking the geodesic route from the initial to the final state.
 That makes the number of steps required for this discrete Hamiltonian search,

 Note that $\hat{n}$ and $\hat{n}_G$ are orthogonal, so the evolution trajectories produced by rotations around them are completely different from each other, as illustrated in Fig.\ref{evoltraj}.
-It is only after a specific evolution time, corresponding to the solution of the database search problem, that the two trajectories meet each other \cite{adiabatic}.
-The evolution operators in the two cases are:
+It is only after a specific evolution time, corresponding to the solution of the database search problem, that the two trajectories meet each other. \footnote{Incidentally, the adiabatic quantum search algorithm, described by the time-dependent Hamiltonian $H(u) = (1-u)|s\rangle\langle s| + u|t\rangle\langle t|$ with $u(t)\in[0,1]$, follows the same evolution trajectory as Grover's algorithm.} The evolution operators in the two cases are:

 The rates of different Hamiltonian evolutions can be compared only after finding a common convention to fix the magnitude and the ease of simulation of the Hamiltonians: